SPS Undergraduate Programs Policy

 - Premed completion students: 4 consecutive terms

 All periods of enrollment, including Summer Session, are counted toward the maximum number of terms.
+All coursework for which a student is enrolled as of 11:59 on the second Saturday of the term counts toward the enrollment calculation, regardless of whether a student received financial aid for that coursework or not.
 Periods of academic leave or non-enrollment will not count against the maximum terms of enrollment.
-Students who are enrolled in two courses for a term as of the Drop/add date will use 2/3 of one term of eligibility.
-Students enrolled in 1 course as of the Drop/add date will use 1/3 of one term of eligibility.
+Students who are enrolled in two units (2.00) for a term as of the Drop/add date will use two-thirds of one term of eligibility.
+Students enrolled in one course as of the Drop/add date will use one-third of one term of eligibility.
 Students enrolled in three or more courses as of the Drop/add date per term will use one full term of eligibility.

 Students who earn credits through a consortium/contractual agreement, students who change majors, or students working on a second major do not qualify for additional terms of eligibility.